howisjames/howisjt-com/content/posts/hobby-constructing-sup.md

 ## Weekends #8 - #10

+*thru April 7, 2024*

 Following a break from working on the project during the Easter weekend, I've resumed splicing together 5' strips to make long 12 foot strips and gluing them to the bottom of the paddleboard frame.
 For me this is a slow process as I'm only able to glue two strips on per day - one in the morning and a second in the evening.
 Of course some days life or work prevents me from keeping up this schedule.
 At the end of this weekend (April 6 & 7) I will have glued 19 strips, leaving I predict 6 more pairs of strips to complete the bottom.
 I anticipate gluing the last strip to the bottom next Sunday night.

 ![progress of stripping the board](/images/hobby/paddling/sup/2024-04-06_paddleboard-strips_600px.jpg)

+## Weekend #11

+*April 13 - 16, 2024*

+This seemed like a milepost in the SUP construction journey as I completed the gluing of strips to the bottom, and rough-cut the overhanging strips to the shape of the board with a jigsaw.
+I used my block plane to clean up the edges and also to remove lumps of glue from the surface of the strips, and then used the belt sander to give the bottom a rough sanding and remove most of the waste glue.
+It seems the builder videos I've seen all featured cutting the board free from the construction surface, and then trimming off the overhanging wood strips.
+I felt it would be advantageous to use the jigsaw while the board was still firmly secured (hot glued) to the table, preventing it from shifting during work.

+Anticipating future work, I cut scarf joints on two dozen paulownia strips so I can resume the process of glueing them together, two per day, over the coming weeks to create full length strips for the top of the board.
+At least 32 will be required for the top.
+Additional strips will be required to cover the sides / edges.

+During this week I will cut the board free from the work surface, trim down the "feet" or tabs on the frame, and sand it smooth.

+## Weekend #12

+*April 20, 2024*

+### Next Tasks

+1. Clean and prep interior (bottom) of board to receive waterproofing
+2. Apply waterproofing to interior of bottom and to frame: either diluted epoxy or varnish or polyeuathane
+3. Blocking for fin box
+4. Blocking for deck anchors, leash anchor, and air vent
+5. Continue stripping top of paddleboard

 ---